Gå til indhold

 Specific Tasks

-Managing the Centre encompasses the planning of projects and evaluating on these projects, this includes prioritizing between tasks.
-Furthermore, management must also administer the Centre’s economy, resources, and fundraising with a focus on supporting new requirements (such as filling out gaps of knowledge).
+Managing the Center encompasses planning projects and evaluating on these projects, which includes prioritizing between tasks.
+Furthermore, management must also administer the Center’s economy, resources, and fundraising with a focus on supporting new requirements (such as filling out knowledge gaps).
 These new requirements have also been identified by management.
-WP1 also handles all communications with The National Agency of Environmental Protection and other investors.
+WP1 also handles all communication with The National Agency of Environmental Protection and other investors.

 Work Package (WP2) – Knowledge Acquisition